Musical Youth Foundation – Child Protection Policy

 - The aim of the Musical Youth Foundation Child Protection Policy is to promote best practice in protection and set out a procedural framework to ensure that partner organisatrions are equipped to make informed responses to specific issues and minimise risk with regard to protection and welfare issues.

-- Organisations in receipt Musical Youth Foundation funding will adhere to the recommendations of Children First – National Guidelines for the Protection and Welfare of Children (Department of Health and Children, 1999) and Our Duty to Care – The Principles of Good Practice for the Protection of Children and Young People Department of Health and Children, 2002) and any future documents and guidelines deemed appropriate by the state for the protection and welfare of children.
+- Organisations in receipt Musical Youth Foundation funding must be fully compliant with the Children First National Guidance for the Protection and Welfare of Children 2017 and Our Duty to Care – The Principles of Good Practice for the Protection of Children and Young People Department of Health and Children, 2002) and any future documents and guidelines deemed appropriate by the state for the protection and welfare of children.

 - Organisations in receipt of funding support from the Musical Youth Foundation must have in place proper procedures covering: